phylotastic/phylotastic/README.md

+# phylotastic core

-# phylotastic - Core functionalities for a production version of Phylotastic
+Core functionalities for a production version of the Phylotastic system.

 ## about